ministryofjustice/court-case-matcher/README.md

 court-case-matcher is capable of reading messages from a configured SQS queue.
 There is a docker compose config which will start SQS services with a correctly configured queue.
 This is required for running  integration tests which use AWS.

 There are integration tests which send messages to the SQS queue.
-If required, it is also possible to send them via a running instance of crime-portal-gateway, or using the AWS CLI
+If required, it is also possible to send them using the AWS CLI

 ```
-aws sqs send-message --region eu-west-2 --endpoint-url http://localhost:4566  --queue-url http://localhost:4566/000000000000/crime-portal-gateway-queue  --message-body $msg
+aws sqs send-message --region eu-west-2 --endpoint-url http://localhost:4566  --queue-url http://localhost:4566/000000000000/court-case-matcher-queue  --message-body $msg
 ```

 ```